Philippine International Pyromusical Competition: Philippine International Pyromusical Competition (2010–present)

 The competition was put on hiatus in 2020 due to the COVID-19 pandemic.
+The pyromusical was still postponed in 2023 due to the Rehabilitation of the Manila Bay.
 In March 2024, competition organizers announced its return after a four-year hiatus.
 With the completion of Manila Bay's rehabilitation, the competition returned to SM Mall of Asia.
-It was however shortened to five weeks from the usual six, and was moved to May−June instead of the usual February−March.
-Skyglitters Enterprise of Valenzuela City was tapped as co-presenter along with Platinum Fireworks, Inc. The following year, the competition returned to its former schedule.
-The 12th edition of the Philippine International Pyromusical Competition was held on the newly reclaimed land behind SM Mall of Asia, a change from the previous editions which were held on a barge.
+It was however shortened back to five weeks, and was moved to May−June instead of the usual February−March.
+Skyglitters Enterprise of Valenzuela City was tapped as co-presenter along with Platinum Fireworks, Inc. The following year, the competition returned to its former schedule, with Platinum Fireworks returning as the sole presenter.
+Since its 12th edition, the Philippine International Pyromusical Competition has been held on the newly reclaimed land behind SM Mall of Asia, a change from the previous editions which were held on a barge.